Drab to Fab – My Front Entry Garden Makeover

 I love a good Top 10 list, don’t you?
 Well, here’s one from me – my favorite Top 10 deer-resistant, spring-blooming plants for your garden!

-Lavenders for all four season?
-Yes! (though the winter-blooming varieties are for milder climates, only.)
-After designing gardens for over 20 years now, I’d have
+Lavenders for all four seasons?
+Yes!
+(Though winter-blooming varieties are best suited to milder climates.)
+After designing gardens for over 25 years, I can confidently